evmts/evmts-vite-wagmi-example/README.md

 # 📜 Docs

 Evmts docs exist at [evmts.dev](https://evmts.dev).
 As Evmts is currently still in Alpha and following [documentation driven development](https://gist.github.com/zsup/9434452) much of the documented behavior may not be implemented yet.

-# 🤝 Getting Started

-Run `npm run dev` in your terminal.
-If you are not using node18 you may have to pass in `--experimental-fetch` to node.
-Use [NVM](https://github.com/nvm-sh/nvm) with `nvm use` command to use this workspaces node version

 # 🔧 Configuration